HariSekhon/Knowledge-Base/ssh-tunnelling.md

 Then just connect to the localhost `127.0.0.1:<port>` so network packets sent to that local port will tunnel through SSH and be forwarded on the other side from the ssh server on that same port.

-- `-4` - enforces use of IPv4
+- `-4` - use of IPv4
-- `-N` - doesn't open a shell - this makes it obvious that this is an SSH tunnel
+- `-N` - don't open a shell - makes it obvious that this is for an SSH tunnel

 WARNING: you probably don't want to use `-R` because that would bind the port on the remote `host1` in a way that anybody could connect to it - it wouldn't be protected inside an SSH tunnel on your local machine, and nor would